 Fes-meknes Morocco Travel Guide

-This is the main airport serving Fes.
+This is the principal airport serving Fes.
 It is a smaller, modern airport found roughly 15 kilometers (9 miles) south of the central area.

-Upon arrival, various options connect you from Fès–Saïs Airport (FEZ) to downtown or your accommodation.
+Upon arrival, various options connect you from Fès–Saïs Airport (FEZ) to the city center or your accommodation.

 Flight prices generally increase during Fes's high season (spring and autumn) and around major holidays.
 Less frequent flights during low season.